 - The Code of Student Conduct.
 These policies apply to all students, commuter and resident, in all areas of the campus (i.e. outside, residence halls, college apartments, offices and classrooms) and under some circumstances, off campus.
 This includes all alcohol related policies.
-Following an examination of the circumstances, violations are addressed through the college disciplinary process.
+Following an examination of the circumstances, violations are addressed through the College conduct process.

-- Residence Hall Policies.
-These policies and procedures apply to all residents and their guests and address expectations for behavior in campus housing.
-Violations of these policies will be addressed through the disciplinary process.
+- Residence Hall Policies and Room Regulations.
+These policies, procedures and regulations apply to all residents and their guests, address expectations for behavior in campus housing and cover safety issues that affect people and College and/or personal property.
+Violations of these policies will be addressed through the Student Code of Conduct.

 - Conditions of the Housing Agreement.
 In order to obtain housing, each year residents must complete a Housing Agreement online through WebAdvisor.
 Once completed, the Housing Agreement is binding for the entire academic year.
 By completing the Housing Agreement, students (and parents/guardians if student is under the age of 18) agree to abide by the Conditions of the Housing Agreement.

-- Residency and Meal Plan Policy.
-As a residential college all students are required to live in college housing and participate in the college board plan all four years unless otherwise approved by the Office of the Vice President of Student Life/Dean of Students.
+- Residency Policy.
+As a residential college all students are required to live in College housing all four years unless unless otherwise approved by the Office of the Vice President of Student Life/Dean of Students.

 - Special Housing Accommodation Request Procedure.
 Occasionally resident students have a need for special accommodations in their housing because of a medical condition.
 These procedures outline how to make a request for an accommodation.

 - Request for Maintenance/Repairs.
 For routine or non-emergency maintenance/repairs to campus housing, residents are responsible for submitting an online Request for Maintenance/Repairs through WebAdvisor.
 Any emergency issues in campus housing should be reported immediately to the Office of Safety & Security at (570) 321-4911.